wveducation/teachwv/src/pages/bachelors-degree.md

 ## Option 3: State-Approved Teacher Preparation Coursework

-In response to the passage of Senate Bill 14, this new pathway has been created to allow individuals who possess a bachelor’s degree from a regionally accredited institution of higher education and an overall 2.5 GPA to complete coursework pursuant to §§18A-3-2a(a)(1)(C) for receiving a Professional Teaching Certificate.
+In response to the passage of Senate Bill 14, this new pathway has been created to allow individuals who possess a bachelor’s degree from a regionally accredited institution of higher education and an overall 2.5 GPA (or qualifying exemption of the WV Licensure Testing Directory) to complete coursework pursuant to §§18A-3-2a(a)(1)(C) for receiving a Professional Teaching Certificate.

 This pathway is perfect for the following: